 Battle of Nauvoo

 The Battle of Nauvoo occurred after many of the Saints had left Nauvoo.
-In the summer of 1846 the members of the Church still in Nauvoo were poor, sick or not able to make the trek to Utah.
+In the summer of 1846 the members of the Church still in Nauvoo were poor, sick or not able to make the trek to The Rocky Mountains.
 The tensions of mob violence grew in Nauvoo with whippings and kidnappings happening around town.
-The State Militia was called in to calm the area, but it did not work and tensions mounted.
+The State Militia was called in to calm the area, but it did not work, and tensions mounted.
 There was even a treaty signed by both parties in hopes to avoid bloodshed, but that did not work either.

 The mob wanted the Saints to leave immediately and took matters into their own hands to make sure it happened.